Zwischenzug: History

 Rosenthal–De Vere, Paris 1867, is another 19th-century example of a zwischenzug.
-De Vere (Black) had earlier sacrificed a piece for two pawns.
+De Vere had earlier sacrificed a piece for two pawns.
 White has just played 16.Bxb4.
 Instead of recapturing with 16...Qxb4+, De Vere first played the zwischenzug (specifically, a zwischenschach) 16...Rc1+!
 After 17.Kd2 Rxf1 18.Qxf1 Qxb4+ 19.Ke2 Qxf4 20.Qg1 Nxe5, De Vere's zwischenzug had netted him two more pawns, leaving him with the of four pawns for a knight.
 White resigned after twelve more moves.

 Another prominent example that brought the concept of zwischenzug, albeit not the term itself, to public attention was Tartakower–Capablanca, New York 1924.
 This was a game won by the reigning World Champion at one of the strongest tournaments of the early 20th century.
 In the position in the diagram, Tartakower (White) has just played 9.Bxb8, thinking he has caught Capablanca in a trap: if 9...Rxb8, 10.Qa4+ and 11.Qxb4 wins a bishop.
 However, Capablanca sprang the zwischenzug 9...Nd5!, protecting his bishop and also threatening 10...Ne3+, forking White's king and queen.
 After Tartakower's 10.Kf2 Rxb8, Capablanca had regained his piece and went on to win in 20 more moves.
 Note that after 10.Bf4 (instead of 10.Kf2), Black would not play 10...Nxf4??, which would still allow 11.Qa4+, winning a piece.
 Instead, after 10.Bf4 Black would play a second zwischenzug, 10...Qf6!, attacking the bishop again, and also renewing the threat of 11...Ne3+.
 After a move like 11.Qc1, Black could either take the bishop or consider yet a third zwischenzug with 11...Bd6.

 Alekhine, Reinfeld, and Tartakower and du Mont do not call 9...Nd5! a "zwischenzug" in their books (originally published in 1925, 1942, and 1952, respectively).
 Instead, they refer to it as, respectively, "a bit of finesse", a "sly interpolation", and an "intermediary manoeuvre".

 The earliest known use of the term zwischenzug did not occur until after all of these games.
 According to chess historian Edward Winter, the first known use was in 1933.
 Fred Reinfeld and Irving Chernev, annotating the game Max Euwe–Gyula Breyer, Vienna 1921, called Breyer's 27th move, 27...Nge3!, "an important Zwischenzug".
 The game can be played over here.